Weed slang: slang terms for cannabis flower

 • Dagga is a South African word for cannabis that's also spelled daggha, dacha, dacka, dachka, and tagga.

-• Da Kine is Hawaiian surfer slang for pot, and it may also be where kind, or excellent, bud comes from.
+• Da Kine is Hawaiian surfer slang for pot, and it may also be where "kind bud" comes from.

 • Erba means weed in Italy.